dentarg/auth0-blog/_posts/2017-05-12-horizontal-scaling-jsf-applications-with-spring-session.markdown

 COPY nginx.conf /etc/nginx/conf.d/default.conf
 ```

-The `nginx.conf` file, configures NGINX to act as a load balancer that uses the round-robin algorithm to distribute HTTP requests between instances.
-As we can see through the contents below, this file defines an `upstream` that contains both instances, and then defines that any request should be redirected by one of these instances.
+The `nginx.conf` file configures NGINX to act as a load balancer that uses the round-robin algorithm to distribute HTTP requests between instances.
+As we can see through the contents below, this file defines an `upstream` that contains both instances, and then defines that any request should be redirected to one of these instances.
 By not explicitly defining any strategy in the `upstream` property, NGINX uses the default one (round-robin).

 ```bash
 upstream my-app {